 Her 1909 bronze doors for the Chapel of the Naval Academy at Annapolis, Maryland, were a result of a 1906 competition of 33 sculptors.

 In 1915, AT&T commissioned Longman’s colossal Genius of Electricity to crown the corporate headquarters of the Telephone and Telegraph Building, New York City, preceded the commission in Des Moines.

 She also created decorative sculpture works for the Lincoln Memorial (Washington,D.C.).

-Longman received many prizes and awards, including the prestigious Watrous Gold Medal for best sculpture.
+Longman was the only sculptor that Thomas Edison posed for and the first woman sculptor to be elected a full member of the National Academy of Design.
+She received many prizes and awards, including the prestigious Watrous Gold Medal for best sculpture.